As historical as it is beautiful, poets, pirates and pioneers have always been drawn to the stunning western extremity of England.

 Stroll the promenades of Torquay at sunset and soak up the cultured Victorian ambience of the ‘English Riviera’.
 Famous as the seaside resort setting of the iconic Fawlty Towers, Torquay is like a little slice of the Mediterranean picked up and placed delicately on the UK coast.

 Do you have any suggestions to add to our list of ten top things to do in Devon and Cornwall?
 We would love to hear from you.
-Please a comment below.
+Please leave a comment below.

 Additional images: Bigstock